rileymd88/qwik-variable/README.md

 # Qwik Language
-A Qlik Sense extension which sets a variable based on the user language: https://github.com/rileymd88/qwik-language/releases
+A Qlik Sense extension which sets a variable based on the user language.
+Download the extension from here: https://github.com/rileymd88/qwik-language/releases

 # Developing the extension